-Discrimination against the Shia group does not only in one case.
-There are many cases of violence in different forms.
-Some cases experienced by Shia followers in Indonesia: On April 14, 2000, the case of burning the Al-Hadi Islamic Boarding School in Brokoh Village, Wonotunggal, Batang Regency, Central Java; then on December 24, 2006, there was an anti-Shia demonstration in East Java due to the dislike of Aswaja followers towards Shia followers; then on 9 April 2007, acts of violence against followers of the Shia minority in Sampang, Madura; 20 April 2007 there was also a mass mobilization to The Bangil Islamic Boarding School Foundation (YAPI) in Bangil which was considered a Shia Islamic boarding school; then on January 13, 2008, the attack on the commemoration of the martyrdom of the grandson of the Prophet-Imam Husein, in Lombok; then on December 29, 2011, houses and religious facilities were burned in Sampang Madura; and on 26 August 2011 the burning of several homes and worship facilities of Shia residents by an irresponsible group that resulted in the death of Shia followers in Omben, Madura (Amin et al., 2013).
+There are many cases of discrimination and violence against the Shia group.
+The following section will elaborate on such discrimination and violence.
+On 14 April 2000, Al-Hadi Islamic Boarding School in Brokoh Village, Wonotunggal, Batang Regency, Central Java, was set on fire.
+On 24 December 2006, anti-Shia demonstrations in East Java were organised by Aswaja followers who disliked Shia followers.
+On 9 April 2007, there were acts of violence against followers of the Shia minority in Sampang, Madura.
+On 20 April 2007, there was also a mass mobilisation to The Bangil Islamic Boarding School Foundation (YAPI) in Bangil, which is considered a Shia boarding school.
+On 13 January 2008, the commemoration ceremony of the martyrdom of the grandson of the Prophet, Imam Husein, in Lombok was attacked.
+On 29 December 2011, alleged Shia-affiliated houses and religious facilities were burned in Sampang, Madura.
+Finally, on 26 August 2011, several homes and worship facilities of Shia residents were set on fire by an irresponsible group, resulting in the death of Shia followers in Omben, Madura (Amin et al., 2013).

-From various causes of discrimination experienced by Shia followers above, the researcher is interested in discussing identity politics that the majority group often used.
-This has implications for further discrimination, such as; marginalization in social interaction, unequal access to economic resources, and class conflict.
-Meanwhile, this research aims to present socio-political recognition in society based on a cultural identity that leads to religious harmonization.
+From various causes of discrimination experienced by Shia followers above, the researcher is interested in discussing identity politics often used by the majority group.
+Identity politics often implies further discrimination, such as; marginalisation in social interaction, unequal access to economic resources, and class conflict.
+Therefore, this research aims to present socio-political recognition in society based on a cultural identity that can lead to religious harmonisation.

-The intimidation experienced by Shia followers in Indonesia results from polemics over state regulations.
-The policies of the Ulema represented by the Indonesian Ulema Council (MUI) do not bring a common ground for the common good.
-The researcher means that the decisions of Ulema, who are dominated by Sunnis, in the end, become a reference in every religious policy by the government, where the decision does not represent a minority group like the Shia.
+The intimidation experienced by Shia followers in Indonesia comes from polemics over state regulations.
+The politics represented by the Indonesian Ulema Council (MUI) do not bring a common ground for the common good.
+Therefore, the Ulema decisions, which are dominated by Sunnis, in the end, become a reference in every religious policy by the government, where the decision does not represent a minority group like the Shia.

 Method

-This research used literature study, with data collection techniques by analyzing (Onwuegbuzie et al., 2012) Shia literature, violence against minorities books, documents, and various digital and printed reports, especially news of violence against minorities related to the research theme.
-This research was conducted using a qualitative research method in the form of a critical discourse analysis method.
-This analysis focused on the context and related aspects using the discourse analysis method.
-In using this method, the researcher borrows Fairclough's Critical Discourse Analysis (CDA) to understand the social practice forms that construct the social world, identity, and social relations.
-According to Fairclough, “Social structures determine not only social practice but also a product of social practice.
-And more particularly, social structures not only determine discourse, but they are also a product of discourse” (Fairclough, 2001, p.
+This research used a literature study with analysis data collection techniques (Onwuegbuzie et al., 2012).
+Shia literature, violence against minorities, books, documents, and various digital and printed reports related to the research theme, especially news of violence against minorities.
+Furthermore, the critical discourse analysis method was also employed in a certain context and related aspects.
+Fairclough's Critical Discourse Analysis (CDA) was used to understand the social practice forms constructing the social world, identity, and social relations.
+According to Fairclough, "Social structures determine not only social practice but also a product of social practice.
+And more particularly, social structures not only determine discourse, but they are also a product of discourse" (Fairclough, 2001, p.
 31).

 The discourse analysis that the researcher proposes, according to Fairclough, plays a role in the construction of social identity, social relations, and systems of knowledge and meaning.
 So here, the discourse has three functions; identity, relational, and ideational.
-The identity function of the researcher is used in this study to see the role of discourse in constructing the social identity of community members.
+The identity function was used in this study to see the role of discourse in constructing the social identity of community members.
 The relational function is related to the existence of discourse that functions to create social relations in society that are adapted to their social identity.
-And, the ideational function is to point out the role of discourse in constructing knowledge and beliefs that become a source of reference for the community (Jorgensen & Phillips, 2002).
+Moreover, the ideational function points out the role of discourse in constructing knowledge and beliefs that become a source of reference for the community (Jorgensen & Phillips, 2002).